 According to Dr. Del Signore, breathing steam “helps relax the sinus tissue and provides the impression that they are being emptied a little.
 You may also use a heated washcloth to cover your nose and cheeks while resting in bed.

 Bring a saucepan of water to a boil for the most effective steam treatment, then remove it from the heat.
-By hanging a towel over your head and leaning over the pot, you can inhale the steam.
+You can inhale the steam by hanging a towel over your head and leaning over the pot.
 Keep your eyes closed and stay away from the hot water when you initially start.
 When the liquid cools, you can move in a little, just to the point where it is comfortable.